By LUXE City Guides; images by Nicolas Petit

-Fo Tan was developed as an industrial area in the 1970s, but many of its businesses relocated to mainland China in the 1990s.
+Fo Tan was developed as an industrial area in the 1970s, but many of its businesses relocated to Mainland China in the 1990s.
 By the early 2000s, there were enough vacant spaces that rents had become quite affordable, which drew a pioneering group of artists who had studied at Chinese University.
-Within ten years, they had been joined by nearly 200 artists.
+Within 10 years, they had been joined by nearly 200 artists.

 The appeal wasn’t limited to artists.
 Leung Kwok-hung began collecting Chinese ceramics in the 1970s.
 He now runs The Story House of Ancient Chinese Culinary Ware, a Fo Tan studio where visitors can learn about the history of Chinese tea cups and dishware.

 Leung is particularly fond of chicken bowls, a quintessential product of the Chaozhou region painted with a cockerel, a banana tree and a peony — all symbols of prosperity and good fortune.
 "The body is handmade, the pattern is hand-painted with mineral colours and fired in the dragon kiln by burning wood,” he explains.
 A century’s worth of chicken bowls are on display in the studio.